teeeeeegz/focused-work/_pages/presskit.md

 ## Core Features

 - **Create timed Focus Sessions** Add structure to your tasks with focused work, planning, and break stages.
-- **Define your focus** By acknowledging your goal, you'll consciously make better decisions to complete your task.
+- **Define your focus** Knowing your goal helps you make better decisions to complete a task.
 - **Clean UI** Use the app as a standard timer, with only your focus and current stage displayed mid-session.
 - **Distraction alerts** Be reminded to stay focused, and when to take a break.
 - **Estimated finish times** See what time a session will finish at a glance, to squeeze in a quick task.